Parasitism: Viruses

 Viruses are obligate intracellular parasites, characterised by extremely limited biological function, to the point where, while they are evidently able to infect all other organisms from bacteria and archaea to animals, plants and fungi, it is unclear whether they can themselves be described as living.
 They can be either RNA or DNA viruses consisting of a single or double strand of genetic material (RNA or DNA, respectively), covered in a protein coat and sometimes a lipid envelope.
 They thus lack all the usual machinery of the cell such as enzymes, relying entirely on the host cell's ability to replicate DNA and synthesise proteins.
 Most viruses are bacteriophages, infecting bacteria.

 Evolutionary ecology

 Parasitism is a major aspect of evolutionary ecology; for example, almost all free-living animals are host to at least one species of parasite.
 Vertebrates, the best-studied group, are hosts to between 75,000 and 300,000 species of helminths and an uncounted number of parasitic microorganisms.
 On average, a mammal species hosts four species of nematode, two of trematodes, and two of cestodes.
 Humans have 342 species of helminth parasites, and 70 species of protozoan parasites.
 Some three-quarters of the links in food webs include a parasite, important in regulating host numbers.
-Perhaps 40 percent of described species are parasitic.
+Perhaps 40 per cent of described species are parasitic.

 Fossil record

 Parasitism is hard to demonstrate from the fossil record, but holes in the mandibles of several specimens of Tyrannosaurus may have been caused by Trichomonas-like parasites.
+Saurophthirus, the Early Cretaceous flea, parasitized pterosaurs.
+Eggs that belonged to nematode worms and probably protozoan cysts were found in the Late Triassic coprolite of phytosaur.
+This rare find in Thailand reveals more about the ecology of prehistoric parasites.